-Today you will tour the exciting and seductive city of Buenos Aires!
-This tour includes a bilingual tour guide and visits to typical neighborhoods like La Boca, Palermo, Recoleta, to see the main sights: the Colon Theater, the National Congress and the Presidential Palace.
+Today tour the exciting and seductive city of Buenos Aires!
+This tour includes a bilingual tour guide and visits to typical neighborhoods like La Boca, Palermo, and Recoleta to see the main sights: the Colon Theater, the National Congress, and the Presidential Palace.
 Experience the highlights of Buenos Aires and appreciate this great city.
 This is a great introduction to main sites of interest that you can visit with free time throughout the rest of the trip.

 Today is a free day for you to explore Buenos Aires, and we can help arrange excursions in and around the city, such as a trip to a nearby estancia, or even tickets to a local soccer game.
 We can also offer bicycle tours, or if the previous night's tango show was inspirational, we can arrange tango lessons!

 Early this morning, your transfer picks you up at the hotel and takes you to the ferry terminal for the three hour ferry to Montevideo, Uruguay.
 Upon arrival begin with a walking tour of the old city ending at the lively Port Market to enjoy the typical “parrillas” of Montevideo.